Which European country offers the best Golden Visa?

 Portugal and Spain have similar Golden Visa programs.
 Portugal’s main advantage is that it grants citizenship after six years, whereas it takes the Spanish Government ten years.
 They both offer permanent residence after five years, although Spain requires the main applicant to spend 183 days a year in the country in years 6-10.
 By this time, if you were affected by Brexit, you should have your work situation sorted.

 The two countries have very different investment profiles.
 Portugal’s bonds are rated as junk, GDP growth is one of the lowest in the Eurozone and property prices are, on average, more expensive than those in Spain.
-Finally, its Golden Visa program has been wracked by scandal.
+Finally, its Golden Visa program has also been been wracked by scandal.

 Spain, on the other hand, has been ranked as one of the best places to purchase property.
 The Madrid property market, specifically, is performing extremely well and prices are forecast to further appreciate.
 There are no residence requirements in the first five years, and after that they are limited, so it is your best choice if you are worried about short and medium term post-Brexit work opportunities.
-If you are close to retirement age and want your children to be able to work in the EU, it is by far the best choice.
+If you are close to retirement age and want your children to be able to work in the EU, it is by far the best golden visa.
 The icing on the cake: you stand to make a lot of money on your property investment.